seulba/CEG3006-Project-Group-8/README.md

 </details>
 <details>
 <summary><strong>Daniel</strong></summary>
+I contributed significantly to the project by actively participating in discussions and providing valuable ideas for the V2P implementation.
+I assisted in documenting the team’s design process, including decision logs that captured trade offs between different communication protocols, safety mechanisms and real world constraints.
+I contributed to the evaluation of technical alternatives, analysing feasibility and assessing potential impacts on system performance and reliability.
+Throughout the project, I helped ensure the design was both logically structured, technically sound and collaborated effectively with the team to make informed engineering decisions.
+It helped improve my analytical thinking skills and contribute to delivering a technical sound solution.
 </details>
 <details>
 <summary><strong>Khee Xuan</strong></summary>
 Throughout the project, I contributed actively alongside my teammates in developing and refining our V2P system.
 I was involved in multiple aspects of the project, including researching relevant technologies and concepts to ensure that our ideas were accurate and applicable to real-world scenarios.
 I also contributed to the development and refinement of system diagrams, as well as drafting several decision logs and refining others to ensure consistency across the project.
 In addition, I was involved in reviewing different parts of the work and validating our explanations so that they remained logical and aligned with the overall system design.
 During discussions, I worked closely with my teammates to evaluate ideas, identify potential gaps, and improve our solution.
 Overall, I contributed across various areas of the project and supported the team in ensuring that our final design was well-structured, coherent, and realistic.
 </details>
 <details>
 <summary><strong>Zelda Chua</strong></summary>
+Through this project, I actively contributed to discussions aimed at refining and managing the project scope.
+I also supported the team by proposing possible options, identifying key considerations, and evaluating the trade-offs of different communication protocols and techniques.
+This played a part in helping us make informed decisions on the most appropriate approach to adopt.
+In addition, I helped ensure that our decisions remained logical and aligned with the overall flow of the system as the project progressed.
+Overall, this project gave me a deeper appreciation of the careful planning and critical considerations required to design a system that is coherent, efficient, and functional.
 </details>
 <details>
 <summary><strong>Syaakir</strong></summary>